alpmusti/MovieFinder/README.md

 ## Movie Finder

-This is a movie finder application using [OMDB API](http://omdbapi.com) for backend.
+This is a movie finder application that uses [OMDB API](http://omdbapi.com) for finding movies/series.

 - Design and implement Splash screen
   - [x] Check internet connectivity